 Virtual Access in INTERACT

 Virtual Access (VA) means free access to stations’ data and databases.
-Altogether 26 research stations located in the Definitions of the Arctic vary according to environmental, geographical, political, cultural and scientific perspectives.
-Some scientists define the Arctic as areas having a high latitude, long winters, short, cool summers,... and northern forest and alpine areas will offer Transnational Access by 2020.
+Altogether 26 research stations located in the Arctic and northern forest and alpine areas will offer Virtual Access by 2020.

 Below you can find a listing of the INTERACT partners that currently offer Virtual Access, including a description of the data or database available and a link to it.